Comcast tops revenue expectation despite weakness at NBCUniversal

 Comcast lost 248,000 video customers in the quarter, fewer than the 260,000 loss estimated by FactSet.

-The company reported adjusted earnings per share of 56 cents, down 29.1% from the same period a year ago.
+The company reported adjusted earnings per share of 56 cents, down 29.1% from the same period a year earlier, and beating the Wall Street consensus estimate of 48 cents, according to IBES data from Refinitiv.

 It reported fourth-quarter revenue of $27.71 billion.
 Analysts expected revenue of $26.78 billion, according to IBES data from Refinitiv.